CALIFORNIA DEMOCRATIC PARTY

 Officers shall have the following duties and responsibilities:

-B. Regional Chairs (10): Regional Chairs must convene at least one properly noticed teleconference or in person Regional meeting between Rural Caucus meetings.
+- Regional Chairs (10): Regional Chairs must convene at least one properly noticed teleconference or in person Regional meeting between Rural Caucus meetings.
 All Rural Caucus members and County Central Committee chairs within the respective region shall be invited.
 Notice of the meeting will be sent by email.
-Failure to convene a regional meeting on the grounds that contact lists were not provided, exempts the Regional Chair from the vacancy rule.
+Failure to convene a regional meeting claiming contact lists were not provided, exempts the Regional Chair from the vacancy rule.

 SECTION 5: ELECTION OF OFFICERS

-E. All voting for The Caucus’s officers shall be by ballot.
+- All voting for The Caucuses officers shall be by ballot.